cookedsteak/cookedsteak.github.io/source/about/index.md

 ## ...

-To be a full stack creator~
+To be a full-stack creator~

 I am also a [DAOONER](http://www.daoone.org).